o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 1. In **Entity Inspector**, click **Add Component**, and then add an Input component.

-1. In Entity Inspector, find the Input component, and then click **Open in Asset Editor** to create a new `.inputbindings` file in Asset Editor.
+1. In Entity Inspector, find the Input component, and then click {{< icon "open-in-internal-app.svg" >}} to create a new `.inputbindings` file in Asset Editor.

 	![The default Input component](/images/user-guide/interactivity/input/input-component.png)